 5. Not paying overtime properly

 Overtime is calculated on a 40 hour overtime standard.
 Nonexempt employees who work over 40 hours in the standard 168-hour workweek are owed time-and-a-half of premium pay, which must be paid during their regular pay period check.
 There are no exceptions.

-“If you work a person 80 hours in a two-week payroll cycle but work them 50 hours the first week and 30 hours the second week, you need to pay 10 hours of overtime if the employee is subject to FLSA; which most everyone is subject to,” says Charles.
-“If you pay your employees semi-monthly, overtime is still figured on a standard of a 168 hour workweek (7 full days).
+“If you work a person 80 hours in a two-week payroll cycle but work them 50 hours the first week and 30 hours the second week, you need to pay 10 hours of overtime if the employee is subject to FLSA; which almost everyone is subject to,” says Charles.
+“If you pay your employees semi-monthly, overtime is still figured on a standard of a 168-hour workweek (7 full days).
 This can get tricky as you, the employer, don’t have exact hours by day and time because semi-monthly is usually running into three standard work weeks.
-You would have to go back to the start of the work week whether it is in this pay period or not to figure out overtime.
+You would have to go back to the start of the workweek whether it is in this pay period or not to figure out over time.
 Even though overtime is calculated on the employer’s standard 168-hour workweek it only needs to be paid on the next regular paycheck.”